Update: This offer for the Citi Prestige® Card has expired. Learn more about the current offers here.

 For the past several months, one of the hottest new cards on the market has been the Chase Sapphire Reserve® Card.
 The card has in many ways has overshadowed the Chase Sapphire Preferred® Card, which I consider to be the all around best mid-range credit card in the market.

-The online increased sign-up bonus on the Sapphire Reserve has finally been changed, so I figured I’d take a look at which card is better in light of that.
+The online increased welcome bonus on the Sapphire Reserve has finally been changed, so I figured I’d take a look at which card is better in light of that.

 Comparing annual fees